Materials-Informatics-Class-Fall2015/MIC-polymers/_posts/2015-09-30-Image_Prep.markdown

 ![IfftApplied](https://36.media.tumblr.com/c9687eebc4b894c8e075d0638e6822a9/tumblr_nvhticr6zM1rlqsr4o1_1280.jpg)

 This is the first step to getting 2-pt statistics.
 In order to complete the conversion we relate the mean squared fluctuation of scatter length density $/eta_0^2$ and the volume fraction, $V_1$, found experimentally to $Q$, which represents the total scattering power of the specimen.
-This is described in detail in the post here (link coming).
+This is described in detail in the post [here](http://materials-informatics-class-fall2015.github.io/MIC-polymers/2015/09/29/Derivation-equation/).

 ##Sources
 [1] R. J. Roe, Methods of X-Ray and Neutron Scattering in Polymer Science, 174-176, Oxford University Press 2000.